bbauska/Coursera-Bootstrap/README.md

 Now, going into the actual content here, I\'m going to start applying the card class here with the div there.

-We\'ll say, \"div class card\" and then close the div there and then this content goes into the div there.
+We\'ll say, "div class card" and then close the div there and then this content goes into the div there.

-Now, in here, we are going to go in and create a div with the class
-\"card header.\" I\'m going to show you for one of them and then we are going to repeat this process for the remaining three also.
+Now, in here, we are going to go in and create a div with the class "card header."
+I\'m going to show you for one of them and then we are going to repeat this process for the remaining three also.

-We\'ll say, \"card header roll tab\" and then \"id peterhead.\" I\'m going to take this h3 from down below here, cut it out and then paste it into the card panel.
+We\'ll say, "card header roll tab" and then "id peterhead."
+I\'m going to take this h3 from down below here, cut it out and then paste it into the card panel.